-A few simple steps and a few simple ingredients are all it takes to create this delicious Sweet and Spicy Turkey Jerky.
+With a few simple steps and a few simple ingredients, we’ll teach you how to make this delicious Sweet and Spicy dehydrated Turkey Jerky.
 As easy as freezing turkey breast, mixing your ingredients and marinating your turkey breast, this is the perfect alternative to indulging in a greasy snack that will lead you off track from your healthy living.
 The one key kitchen item you will need to make this mouthwatering snack is a dehydrator.
 Not familiar with a dehydrator?
 It’s simple and efficient to whip up unique foods that you wouldn’t typically be familiar with making.
 By removing moisture from your marinated turkey breast, a dehydrator “dries” out your turkey to its jerky state.

 Calories per Serving: 78

 On Nutrisystem, Count As: 1 PowerFuel and 1 Extra

 - 1 pound boneless, skinless, turkey breast

 - 2 tsp.
 Worcestershire sauce

 - ½ tsp. red chili flakes